cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/RunWithDocker.md

 2. Ensure you have cloud provider credentials files in the following locations on your filesystem:
     - AWS: `$HOME/.aws/credentials`
     - GCP: `$HOME/.config/gcloud/service-account-keys.json`
 3. Ensure you have saved your environment variables as files on your local file system.
 Docker compose will use these securely as [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/) at run time, in the ~/.docker/secrets directory.
-To aid with this, we have a script you can run that does this:
+To aid with this, we have a command you can run that does this:

-        cd packages/api && ./create_docker_secrets.sh && cd ../..
+        yarn create-docker-secrets

 4. Remove any secrets in `docker-compose.yml` that you aren’t not using.
 5. Run the application with docker compose: